fbpx

 White-owned Mississippi farms have an extensive post-slavery history of finding ways to both exploit, and minimize their reliance on, Black workers – from tenant farming and sharecropping to using European prisoners of war in the fields during World War II.
 A century ago, there were about 1 million Black farm owners.
 The USDA says of the country’s 3.4 million farmers today, only about 45,000 are Black

 The mostly Black population of the Delta largely struggles in poverty.
-There are few industries to jobs other than agriculture.
+There are few industries to provide jobs other than agriculture.
 Small towns in the region can have upwards of 50% unemployment rates, according to a 2016 Alcorn State University study.

 Federal dollars regularly flow into the region – but to farm owners through the U.S. Department of Agriculture grants.
 Public records show Pitts Farms received nearly $2 million in USDA grants since 2018.